ryanrudolfoba/SteamDeck-BIOS-Manager/README.md

 </p>

 ## What's New (as of February 10 2024)
 1. Added BIOS F7A0121 for LCD model.
-This BIOS version allows for overclocking!
+This BIOS version does not allow overclock.
+You still need to downgrade to 116 and run smokeless.

 ## What's New (as of November 30 2023)
 1. Since OLED cant be unlocked easily, the script will only work on LCD models.